pachums/risk_probability/README.md

 # Welcome to the stadistics of risk!

-The probabilities to win in a classical risk battle between two players.
+The probabilities to win in a classical risk battle.

 ## Rules for the battle